yeoman/yeoman.io/app/_includes/yeoman.wiki/Weekly-Changelog.md

 (Will include updates that were not discussed at the last Tooling meeting)

 A new remote template:
   * html5-boilerplate for the main base
   * twitter-bootstrap for the optional list of JavaScript plugins
   * compass_twitter_bootstrap for the sass files, as the CSS files are authored in sass

+Other:

 * --template <name> option used to load a pre-defined template
 * make .coffee files in the /js folder automagically compile when tasks are run
 * - jasmine task